-Because domesticated animals retain many of their basic instincts and drives but are not able to survive on their own in the wild, dogs, cats, or birds, whose strongest desire is to be free, must be confined to houses, yards, or cages for their own safety.
+Because domesticated animals retain many of their basic instincts and drives but are not able to survive on their own in nature, dogs, cats, or birds, whose strongest desire is to be free, must usually be confined to houses, yards, or cages for their own safety.

 This is a best-case scenario.
 Millions of dogs spend their lives outdoors on heavy chains in all weather extremes or are kept locked up in tiny chain-link pens from which they can only watch the world go by.
 Millions more are confined to filthy wire cages in puppy mills, forced to churn out litter after litter until they wear out, at which time they are killed or dumped at the local animal shelter.
 Even in “good” homes, cats must relieve themselves in dirty litterboxes and often have the tips of their toes amputated through declawing.
 Dogs often have to drink water that has been sitting around for days, are hurried along on their walks, if they even get walked, and are yelled at to get off the furniture or be quiet.